cooper/evented-object/README.md

 ## Evented::Object->new()

 Creates a new Evented::Object.
 Typically, this method is overriden by a child class of Evented::Object.
-It is unncessary to call `SUPER::new()`, as `Evented::Object->new()` returns nothing more than an empty hash reference blessed to Evented::Object.

 ```perl
 my $eo = Evented::Object->new();